mattrajca/MapKit/README.markdown

 MapKit
 ======

 MapKit is an iOS 'library' for displaying tiled maps.
-While MKMapView was introduced in iOS 3.0, it lacked support for tile providers other than Google Maps.
-While this is not a big issue for most, it prevents developers from building applications which utilize data from atypical sources such as Google Mars or Google Sky.
+While `MKMapView` was introduced in iOS 3.0, it lacks support for tile providers other than Google Maps.
+While this is not a big issue for most, it prevents developers from building applications that utilize data from atypical sources such as Google Mars or Google Sky.
 Please be aware of licensing issues when building custom tile providers.
-The only built-in tile provider is OpenStreetMap.
-See [their page](http://wiki.openstreetmap.org/wiki/OpenStreetMap_License) for licensing information.
+The only built-in tile provider is OpenStreetMap ([licensing information](http://wiki.openstreetmap.org/wiki/OpenStreetMap_License)).

-NOTE: MapKit was only tested on iOS 4.0 and due to changes in thread-safety of UIKit, it may not function properly on earlier versions of iOS.
+NOTE: MapKit was only tested on iOS 4.0.
+Due to changes in thread-safety of UIKit, it may not function properly on earlier versions of iOS.

 Usage
 -----